minio/docs/mongo_minio.md

-# Backing up your MongoDB database on Minio. -- DRAFT
+# How to back up MongoDB database on Minio.

 ## This document assumes.
 * You have minio client library installed, if not follow mc [install instructions](https://github.com/minio/mc/blob/master/README.md)